Skip to main content

 })

 Class Methods Replace specific class method with an alternative mock method.
 E.g. if the code relates to the active user, a mock stub could be used instead.
-An an artificial example:
+An artificial example:

 import UserMethods from './userMethods'